 - These flavorful pakoras are delicious all on their own or serve with apple chutney or plum sauce.

 The pakora batter doesn’t have to be fermented.
 However, allowing it to sit and soak for at least 20 minutes will help the chickpea flour to fully hydrate.

 Since the batter includes cultured dairy, it can easily be fermented.
 Fermentation helps with breaking down the complex carbs in the chickpea flour.
-It also improves the flavour, giving it a slightly sourdough-like richness.
+It also improves the flavor, giving it a slightly sourdough-like richness.